sharkrf/osp-http-api/README.md

 }
 ```

-### dcssettings.cgi
+### dcsxlxsettings.cgi

-If you want to change the DCS connector settings, you can POST a query to this CGI. *changed* is 1 if at least one setting got changed.
+If you want to change the DCS/XLX connector settings, you can POST a query to this CGI. *changed* is 1 if at least one setting got changed.
 Returns currently active settings.

 Query (optional):
 ```json